paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

 (3) A statement that such a commitment given under the authority of this section does not constitute an obligation of the United States.

-**(d) Competitive Procedures.—** Each contract entered into under this section shall be awarded through the use of competitive procedures as provided in chapter 137 of this title.
+**(d) Competitive Procedures.—** Each contract entered into under this section shall be awarded through the use of competitive procedures as provided in chapter 137 11 See References in Text note below. of this title.
 In accordance with such procedures, the Secretary concerned shall solicit bids or proposals for a contract for each project that has been authorized by law.

 **(e) Term of Contract.—** A contract under this section may be for any period not in excess of 32 years, excluding the period for construction.

 **(f) Notice and Wait Requirements.—** The Secretary concerned may enter into a contract under this section only after the end of the 14-day period beginning on the date on which the Secretary submits, in an electronic medium pursuant to [section 480 of this title](./chapter-023-miscellaneous-studies-and-reports.md#section-480), to the appropriate committees of Congress a justification of the need for the facility covered by the proposed contract, including an economic analysis (based upon accepted life cycle costing procedures) which demonstrates that the proposed contract is cost effective when compared with alternative means of furnishing the same facility.

 ### Statutory Notes

+#### References in Text
+Chapter 137 of this title, referred to in subsec. (d), was repealed by Pub.
+L. 116–283, div.
+A, title XVIII, § 1881(a), Jan.
+1, 2021, 134 Stat.
+4293, effective Jan.
+1, 2022, in conjunction with the transfer and reorganization of acquisition provisions in this title by Pub.
+L. 116–283, div.
+A, title XVIII, Jan.
+1, 2022, 134 Stat.
+4149.

 #### Amendments
 2017—Subsec. (f).
 Pub.
 L. 115–91 added subsec. (f) and struck out former subsec. (f) which related to written or electronic notice and wait requirements for a contract.